Surface Water Management Division

 SWM developed a Business Inspection Program to help business owners comply with Snohomish County's Water Quality Code and control existing and potential pollution sources or activities in an effort to protect storm, surface, and ground water quality.

-The Stillaguamish River Clean Water District Advisory Board is a citizen advisory board that makes recommendations to organizations working on water quality and quantity-related issues in the Stillaguamish River Clean Water District.
+The Stillaguamish River Clean Water District receives advice from an Advisory Board of citizens.
+The advisory board makes recommendations to organizations working on water quality and quantity-related issues in the Stillaguamish River Clean Water District.
 The board reviews funding levels and annual work plans primarily of the Snohomish County Surface Water Management Division and the Snohomish Conservation District.

 Surface Water Management is responsible for the County’s compliance with requirements of the National Pollution Discharge Elimination System, including countywide monitoring, compliance with the water quality law, public outreach, and preparation of the Stormwater Manual which contains required drainage engineering standards.